UK Bodybuilding News, Results & Athlete Database

-His training method of implementing deadlifts last on back day is nothing new, either, despite the recent furore.
+His training method of implementing deadlifts last on back day is actually nothing new, despite the recent furore.
 Generation Iron jumped on this too.
 Have they not read his book, A Warrior's Story, either?
 It is a goldmine of information.

 There are many training philosophies.
 Bodybuilders such as Jordan Peters claims you need to “do your time” with routines such as full body before moving to an upper/lower.
 Lee Priest, however, says in his own style: “Just f***ing” train.